flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 To customize the colors and styles of any child components, pass a `ThemeData` object to the `MaterialApp` widget.
-For example, in the following code, the primary swatch is set to blue and text selection color is red.
+For example, in the following code, the color scheme from seed is set to deepPurple and text selection color is red.

 <?code-excerpt "lib/theme.dart (Theme)"?>
 ```dart